 So, how will you know that your marketing campaign was a success?
 That will depend on whether or not your campaign was able to meet its initial SMART goal.
 If it did, you have success!
 This is one of the reasons why you set a campaign goal to begin with — so that you can ensure that the strategy you put in place helps you attain your goal.

-Whether you wanted to increase your Twitter or Instagram followers by a certain number, grow your email subscriber base or have 1,000 downloads of your ebook, when you meet these personal marketing goals that you set for your campaign, that is what makes it successful.
+Whether you wanted to increase your Instagram followers, grow your email subscriber base, or inspire 1,000 downloads of your ebook, when you meet these personal marketing goals that you set for your campaign, that is what makes it successful.

 Successful Marketing Campaign Examples